You are viewing a story from harrypotterfanfiction.com

 Hermione looked to Ron, who said, “You can do it.
 The Muggles don't have a chance.
 You'll be the best in class.
 If you want, do it.
-We can live at your parent's place, you can take the train to class if you need to blend in and, for that matter, I can go on the train with you until we get to where I can apparate to Oscar's.
+We can live at your parent's place, you can take the tram to class if you need to blend in and, for that matter, I can go with you until we get to where I can apparate to Oscar's.
 We can get a computer, have your classmates over for dinner, work with our yipi friends.
 It'll be fun.”

 Harry added, “You know, we really should make the time to learn portals.
 If we had connections between our places, and to the Muggle world, it would be really handy.”

 “Well, if Grimmauld Place weren't so stuffy and dark,” mused Ginny, almost to herself.